angr/angr-doc/docs/toplevel.md

 >>> strlen_addr = b.loader.main_bin.plt['strlen']
 >>> strlen = b.factory.callable(strlen_addr)
 >>> assert claripy.is_true(strlen("hello") == 5)

+>>> cc = b.factory.cc()
 ```

 - *factory.block* is the angr's lifter. passing it an address will lift a basic block of code from the binary at that address, and return an angr Block object that can be used to retrieve multiple representations of that block.
 More below.
 - *factory.blank_state* returns a SimState object with little initialization besides the parameters passed to it.
 - *factory.entry_state* returns a SimState initialized to the program state at the binary's entry point.
+- *factory.call_state* returns a SimState initialized as if you'd just called the function at the given address, with the given args.
 - *factory.full_init_state* returns a SimState that initialized similarly to `entry_state`, but instead of at the entry point, the program counter points to a SimProcedure that serves the purpose of the dynamic loader and will call the initializers of each shared library before jumping to the entry point.
 - *factory.path* returns a Path object.
 Since Paths are at their start just light wrappers around SimStates, you can call `path` with a state as an argument and get a path wrapped around that state.
   Alternately, for simple cases, any keyword arguments you pass `path` will be passed on to `entry_state` to create a state to wrap.
 - *factory.path_group* creates a path group!
 Path groups are the future.
 They're basically very smart lists of paths, so you can pass it a path, a state (which will be wrapped into a path), or a list of paths and states.
 - *factory.callable* is _very_ cool.
 Callables are a FFI (foreign functions interface) into arbitrary binary code.
+- *factory.cc* intiializes a calling convention object.
+This can be initialized with different args or even a function prototype, and then passed to factory.callable or factory.call_state to customize how arguments and return values and return addresses are laid out into memory.

 ## Lifter